Toftemann/NC3CTF-Team-Smatthesen/README.md

 # NC3CTF-Team-Smatthesen
 NC3 CTF, tasks completed by Team Smatthesen on https://nc3ctf.dk/

-This is the first year that I have personally attended a CTF competition, and these are the task that I have solved myself.
+This is the first year that I have personally attended a CTF competition, and these are the task that we have solved.
-My team ended up completing 34 of the 50 tasks.
+Our team ended up completing 34 of the 50 tasks.

 ## Kom godt i gang
 (100% - 12/12)